Kenny7Zhang/brain/README.md

 <img src="images/4.jpeg" width="200" height="200">

 The architectures contains five convolutional layers and each is followed by a side output layer.
+We concatenate the five side output layers and make another 1-filter convolutional layer, the output is our predicted image.
+We will set a threshold to determine whether a pixel in the image is edge or not.
+Then we calculate the loss between our predicted image and ground-truth image.
 For our MRI image, the distribution of edge and non-edge is extremely biased.
 About 90% of the label is 0 and only 10% is 1.
 So, we use class-balanced cross-entropy as our loss function instead of general cross-entropy.

 ## Experiments